Sphereon-Opensource/OID4VC/README.md

 ## OpenID for VCI Issuer

 The OpenID4VCI issuer is used in issuer type applications, where an organization is issuing the credential(s).
 More info can be found in the issuer [README](./packages/issuer/README.md).
-Please not that the Issuer is a library.
-It has some examples how to run it with REST endpoints.
-If you however are looking for a full solution we suggest our [SSI SDK](https://github.com/Sphereon-Opensource/ssi-sdk) or the [demo](https://github.com/Sphereon-Opensource/OID4VC-demo)
+Please note that the Issuer is a library.
+It has some examples on how to run it with REST endpoints.
+If you are however looking for a full solution we suggest our [SSI SDK](https://github.com/Sphereon-Opensource/ssi-sdk) or the [demo](https://github.com/Sphereon-Opensource/OID4VC-demo)

 # Flows